Eos-Dx/xrd-analysis/docs/_build/html/_sources/validation.rst.txt

 * **Center position check:** Confirms that the beam center is correctly aligned.
 Misalignment leads to distorted diffraction data and could invalidate measurements.
 * **Beam peak position:** Diffraction patterns should exhibit decaying intensity with the highest value near zero.
 Deviations from this expected behavior can indicate instrument or calibration issues.
 * **Overall intensity check:** Ensures that the diffraction pattern intensity remains stable across repeated measurements.
 Variations may indicate sample preparation errors, beam inconsistencies, or detector sensitivity problems.
+* **Broken pixel check:** Identifies broken or dead pixels in the detector, which appear as consistently under or overexposed spots in the diffraction pattern.
+Persistent anomalies in specific pixel positions across multiple measurements suggest detector defects that need to be corrected or masked.
+* **Cosmic ray artifact check:** Detects sudden, sharp intensity spikes in the diffraction pattern caused by cosmic rays.
+These artifacts typically appear as single-pixel or short streak anomalies.

 Calibration Validation Checks
 *****************************